verge-io/docs/docs/public/tenants.md

 ## Nested Multi Tenancy

-Tenancy in a VeregOS environment is the process of creating an entire virtual data center (VDC) that has been allocated portions of storage and compute resources from the overall hardware footprint.
+Tenancy in a VergeOS environment is the process of creating an entire virtual data center (VDC) that has been allocated portions of storage and compute resources from the overall hardware footprint.

 ## Secure Enclaves

-VeregOS uniquely provides secure, nested, multi-tenancy, which is done by provisioning each tenant it's own virtual node(s) of compute resources provisioned from the level above it.
-Service providers can provision portions of available resources as independant instances of VeregOS virtual data centers for customers.
+VergeOS uniquely provides secure, nested, multi-tenancy, which is done by provisioning each tenant it's own virtual node(s) of compute resources provisioned from the level above it.
+Service providers can provision portions of available resources as independant instances of VergeOS virtual data centers for customers.

 ## Nested Multi Tenancy Features

-- Every tenant is a dedicated instance of the complete VeregOS environment excluding visibility into the hardware infrastructure
+- Every tenant is a dedicated instance of the complete VergeOS environment excluding visibility into the hardware infrastructure
 - Ability to host multiple customers on the same hardware resources, while still maintaining complete isolation
 - Every tenant can provision tenants beneath it, for further isolation of customers
 - Individual network management per tenant